Napoleon Cake

 Refrigerate

-Cover with plastic wrap and refrigerate for at least 4 to 5 hours but overnight is best.
+Cover the serving platter with plastic wrap and refrigerate for at least 4 to 5 hours but overnight is best.
 This helps the cream set and the layers soften, making it easier to slice.

 Can I make Napoleon Cake in advance?